Here is all you need to know about insider threats – what they are, how they operate, the common types – and how to protect your organization.

 - Monitors and controls USB ports and portable storage devices;

-- Offers retailed reports of user activity and gives valuable insights about what sensitive data is being transferred where and by whom;
+- Offers real-time retailed reports of user activity and gives valuable insights about what sensitive data is being transferred where and by whom;

 - It is easy to scale and has several deployment options depending on the existing infrastructure of the organization;